top of page

 There is no diagnosis of crazy!

-Nowhere in the DSM-5-TR does it say a person can be crazy.
-A person might feel crazy or believe their thoughts seem crazy or any other version of “crazy” based on how society uses the word.
+That’s right.
+Nowhere in the DSM-5-TR does it say a person can be diagnosed as crazy.
+A person might feel crazy or believe their thoughts seem crazy, but this is based on societal perceptions of the term.

 But your therapist cannot diagnose you as crazy.

 Going to therapy may be a big step for you.
-It might be a very scary step.
-Therapy may even be challenging.
-In my experience, it’s all of those things and more.
-Therapy can also be a healing journey.
-It can be a time of positive change and developing healthy habits that allow you to grow.
+It might feel scary or even overwhelming.
+In my experience, therapy encompasses all of those feelings and more.
+It can also be a healing journey, a time for positive change, and an opportunity to develop healthy habits that allow you to grow.

-If you believe therapy is right for you, I encourage you to go for it.
-You can find a therapist by searching Psychology Today or ZenCare or asking someone you know for a suggestion.
+If you believe therapy is right for you, I encourage you to take that step.
+You can find a therapist by searching Psychology Today or ZenCare.
+Alternatively, you can ask someone you trust for a recommendation.

-Maybe you aren’t ready for a friend or loved one to know you are considering therapy.
-In that case, you can ask your primary care doctor or other healthcare provider for a recommendation.
+If you’re not ready for a friend or loved one to know you’re considering therapy, you can reach out to your primary care doctor or another healthcare provider for a recommendation.

 You can also contact the member services number on the back of your insurance card to see if a representative can help you find a therapist who accepts your insurance.

 Therapy may challenge you to become a stronger, healthier version of yourself.
-You might feel like you’re going crazy or worry that others will think you’re crazy for going to therapy.
+You might feel like you’re going crazy or worry that others will think you’re crazy for seeking help.

 Just remember, there is no diagnosis of crazy.

-So, don’t let this worry be the one thing that stops you from making that call and scheduling your first appointment.
+So, don’t let this worry stop you from making that call and scheduling your first appointment.

 Therapy Tip: It's okay to be nervous about going to therapy.